vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

 Here, the green shortcut is a valid one (since the new part of the path does not intersect with the obstacles), and the red shortcut is invalid (since it intersects one of the obstacles).
 This procedure can be done either for a fixed number of iterations, or until some metric is satisfied.
+In the example above, I chose both shortcuts to start and end in a corner.
+Typically, this is not the case when implementing this: One usually discretized the path more finely, and chooses two random indices to connect.
 In pseudocode, shortcutting looks like this:

 ```python